-- UPRR requested JPB follow their utility approval process.
-Once BBII finishes the catenary plan in this area, it will be submitted to UPRR. - Ideal Charter: Legal needs to refile the condemnation action to address the ownership change.
-One pole is impacted.
+- An Electrical Safety Zone, which is needed later in the project. - UPRR requested JPB follow their utility approval process.
+Once BBII finishes the catenary plan in this area, it will be submitted to UPRR. - SamTrans Dumbarton parcel. - Segment 4

-Segment 4

-- The Loop Bus eminent domain actions have been filed, providing access by February 2018. - JPB is working with BBII to redesign the poles that impact PG&E operations and Central Concrete.
-On both parcels, a number of poles were moved onto JPB property reducing the size of both acquisitions.
+JPB is working with BBII to redesign the poles that impact PG&E and Central Concrete operations, a number of poles were moved onto JPB property reducing the size of both acquisitions.